camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/02-web-applications/02-install-cycle.html.md

 The camunda Cycle WAR file resides under <code>webapps/cycle-was-$PLATFORM_VERSION.war</code> in the WAS distribution archive.

-In the following we explain how to install the WAR file using the WebSphere enterprise application Wizard provided inside the WebSphere Integrated Solutions Console:
+In this section we explain how to install the WAR file using the WebSphere enterprise application Wizard provided inside the WebSphere Integrated Solutions Console:

 1. Open the WebSphere Integrated Solutions Console.
-2. Navigate to the **Applications / Application Types / WebSphere enterprise applications** Page.
+2. Navigate to the **Applications / Application Types / WebSphere enterprise applications** page.
 3. Click the **Install** Button
 4. The first page of the Wizard opens.
 Using the File Browser, select the <code>cycle-was-VERSION.war</code> file from the distribution and upload it.
 5. Continue to the next page.
 6. Select the **"Fast Path"** on the next page.
 7. Step 1.
-Usually, no changes are required.
+Usually no changes are required.
 8. Step 2.
-Usually, no changes are required.
+Usually no changes are required.
 9. Step 3.
-Usually, no changes are required.
+Usually no changes are required.
 10. Step 4.
 Define a context root for Cycle.
 We propose to use **/cycle**
 11. Step 5.
-Usually, no changes are required.
+Usually no changes are required.

 After completing the wizard, Cycle should be successfully installed on the application server.
 Don't forget to save your changes to the master configuration.
-In some situations, you also have to start the web application manually from the **Applications / Application Types / WebSphere enterprise applications** Page.
+In some situations, you also have to start the web application manually from the **Applications / Application Types / WebSphere enterprise applications** page.

 <div class="alert alert-warning">
   <p><strong>Note</strong></p>